Elhadji Malick Tall

 After playing for three seasons in Jordan, first for Al-Wehdat and then for Al-Ahli, he joined Lebanese side Ansar in 2017.
 He was the top scorer in the Lebanese Premier League in his first two seasons, scoring 15 and 20 goals respectively.
 In 2020, Tall joined Al-Riyadh in Saudi Arabia, where he was the Saudi Second Division top scorer with 22 goals in 2020–21.
-He returned to Ansar in 2022.
+He returned to Ansar in 2022, where he was crowned top scorer of the Lebanese Premier League in 2023 and 2024, before leaving in 2024.

-Club career
+Tall is considered the best foreign striker to have played in Lebanon, having been crowned Lebanese Premier League top scorer in all four seasons he played.

+Career

 Al-Wehdat

 Tall played for Jordanian team Al-Wehdat for two seasons, scoring 15 league goals in total (eight in the first season and seven in the second).
 On 10 March 2015, he scored his first AFC Cup goal against Saudi club Al-Nahda in the group stage.
 His first AFC Champions League goal came one year later, on 9 February 2016, in a 2–1 loss to Al-Ittihad.

 Al-Ahli Amman

 In 2016, Tall joined Syrian club Al-Ahli on a one-year contract after having played with Al-Wehdat for two years.
 On 30 December 2016, he scored a hat-trick in a 4–0 win against Al-Baqa'a.
 On 6 March 2017, he scored his first AFC Cup goal for his team in a 1–1 draw to Al-Zawra'a.
 He ended the 2016–17 season as the league's joint second top scorer, scoring nine goals throughout the season.